 Please single-space your proposal and use a standard 12-point font.
 Proposals may be a maximum of two pages, inclusive of budget, and must address the following:

 - Goals of the project—Indicate how the proposal relates to the enhancement of teaching and student learning, and what the specific outcomes of the project will be.

 - Project design and implementation—Describe the general approach by which the project will meet its stated goals.
 Be specific about what the project will entail.

 - Evaluation of impact—Describe how you will determine whether you have reached your teaching and learning outcomes.

 - Detailed budget—Provide a line-item budget with justification.

-Proposals must be submitted directly to the Center for Teaching & Learning on or before October 31, 2019, at 5:00 PM EST.
+Proposals must be submitted directly to the Center for Teaching & Learning on or before November 20, 2020, at 5:00 PM EST. (Closed)

 All applications will be reviewed by a committee of faculty and CTL staff.
 The criteria by which proposals will be evaluated include:

 - Potential impact of project outcomes on professional development in teaching and/or student learning

 - Reasonableness of the budget.